-Flavored with the flagship product of Chios, mastic, “masourakia” is a typical sweet of Chios that the locals would traditionally make for weddings, engagements, and other festive occasions.
-Chef Kyriako’s mother comes from the island so of course we had to make it!
+Flavored with the flagship product of Chios, mastic, “masourakia” is a typical sweet of the island that the locals would traditionally make for weddings, engagements and other festive occasions.
+Chef Kyriako’s mother comes from Chios, so of course we had to make it!

 - 1 pack of filo pastry

 - 500 grams of blanched raw almonds

 - 250g of brown sugar

 - 1 tbsp lemon juice